|Heijnen, Ingmar A. F. M.||heijneni(at)uhbs.ch||Detail»|

 Professor Federica Sallusto, PhD, received her university degree as Doctor in Biology in 1988 from the University “La Sapienza”, Rome.
 She worked at the Department of Immunology, Italian National Institute of Health and at the Basel Institute for Immunology.
 Since 2000 she is group leader at the Institute for Research in Biomedicine, Bellinzona, Switzerland.
 Federica Sallusto has been working in the field of human dendritic cell and Tlymphocyte cell biology.
 She has described a method to generate immature dendritic cells from human monocytes, which is now widely used for therapeutic vaccination.
 She has studied human T helper cell differentiation focusing in particular on the relationship between migratory capacity and effector functions.
 This work led to the discovery that Th1 and Th2 cells express distinct sets of chemokine receptors and to the identification of central and effector subsets of memory T cells.
 In 1999 she received the Pharmacia Allergy Research Foundation Award.
 Federica Sallusto is SSAI president for the period 2013-2015.

-Professor Christoph Mueller, PhD, graduated from the University of Bern in Medical Microbiology and did his postgraduate training in experimental pathology with Professor Irv L. Weissman at Stanford University Medical Center in Palo Alto, USA.
+Professor Christoph Mueller, PhD, graduated at the University of Bern in Medical Microbiology and did his postgraduate training in experimental pathology with Professor Irv L. Weissman at Stanford University Medical Center in Palo Alto, USA.

 He returned to the Department of Pathology at the University of Bern in 1989 and is now heading the Division of Experimental Pathology at the University of Bern.
 The main research interests of his group are the molecular and cellular events operative in immunopathologies, particularly, in the gastrointestinal tract (Crohn’s disease, ulcerative colitis) in patients and mouse models of these disorders, and the adaptations of the local adaptive and innate immune system to the antigen-rich environment of the intestinal mucosa.
-Christoph Mueller is the treasurer of SSAI.
+Christoph Mueller is the treasurer of SSAI since 2010.

 Dr. Louis-François Debétaz, MD, received his degree at the University of Lausanne in 1985 and did his residency in surgery, pediatrics and mostly internal medicine in various hospitals in Switzerland.
 He received the FMH titel of specialist in internal medicine before training in allergy and clinical immunology at the CHUV in Lausanne, where he received the FMH titel for this specialty in 1997.
 He received in 1998 the price of the medical faculty of Lausanne for his thesis on St-Jude’s prosthetic valves.
 Since 1997, he works as a private practitioner in Lausanne and is a member of the Groupement Vaudois des Allergologues et Immunologues Clinique since 1999.
 He took the presidency of this association for one year in 2005.
 He joined the the specialists commission FK in 2004, was president from March 2011-April 2013 und is now president past for the period 2013-2015.
 He remains president of the commission professional politics and is a member of the SSAI commission for postgraduate education and for professional politics.